RasaHQ/rasa/docs/tutorial.rst

 Note: see :ref:`section_migration` for how to clone your existing wit/LUIS/api.ai app.

 As an example we'll use the domain of searching for restaurants.
-We'll start with an extremely simple model of those conversations, and build up from there.
+We'll start with an extremely simple model of those conversations.
+You can build up from there.

 Let's assume that `anything` our bot's users say can be categorized into one of the following intents:

 - ``greet``
-- ``search_restaurant``
-- ``reject``
+- ``restaurant_search``
 - ``thankyou``
-- ``goodbye``

-Of course there are many ways our users might ``greet`` our bot: [Hi! , Hey there!, Hello again].
+Of course there are many ways our users might ``greet`` our bot:

-There are also many ways to ``reject`` what our bot has suggested: [No, I don't like that place, My sister got sick eating there once].
+- `Hi!`
+- `Hey there!`
+- `Hello again :)`

+And even more ways to say that you want to look for restaurants:

+- `Do you know any good pizza places?`
+- `I'm in the North of town and I want chinese food`
+- `I'm hungry`

-The first job of rasa NLU is to assign any given sentence to one of these intents.
+The first job of rasa NLU is to assign any given sentence to one of the categories: ``greet``, ``restaurant_search``, or ``thankyou``.
-For example, "Show me Mexican restaurants in the center of town" should map to ``search_restaurant``.

-The second job is to extract "Mexican" and "center" as ``cuisine`` and ``location`` entities, respectively.
+The second job is to label words like "Mexican" and "center" as ``cuisine`` and ``location`` entities, respectively.
 In this tutorial we'll build a model which does exactly that.

 Training Data
 ------------------------------------

 The best way to get training data is from *real users*, and the best way to do that is to `pretend to be the bot yourself <https://conversations.golastmile.com/put-on-your-robot-costume-and-be-the-minimum-viable-bot-yourself-3e48a5a59308#.d4tmdan68>`_.
-To help get you started we have some data saved `here <https://github.com/golastmile/rasa_nlu/blob/master/data/demo-rasa.json>`_
+But to help get you started we have some data saved `here <https://github.com/golastmile/rasa_nlu/blob/master/data/demo-rasa.json>`_

-Download the file and open it, and you'll see a list of training examples like this one:
+Download the file and open it, and you'll see a list of training examples like these:

 .. code-block:: json